-This article is going to piss some people off, but I can’t keep it to myself any longer.
-I can’t tell you how many times, young pitchers (and/or their parents) come to us and say they have been throwing 79-81 mph for the past three years.
+I can’t tell you how many times, young pitchers (and/or their parents) come to us and say they’re stuck and they have been throwing 79-81 mph for the past couple years.
 NOW, in their junior year of high school, they’re asking us “what can you do?”

-The reality is that they’re starting to worry about their college recruiting prospects.
-And yes, 79-81 mph is tough on the recruiting front, and yes, we can do something about it.
-But we need more than just a few months to make significant improvements.
+The reality is that they’re worried about their college recruiting prospects.
+And yes, 79-81 mph can be difficult on the recruiting front.
+We can do help but we need more than just a few months to make significant and noticeable improvements.

 First question is why you are here.
 We know the answer to that question.
 You’re not throwing hard enough to get recruited at all, or by the schools you’re interested in.